maxtybar/gen-ai-movie-poster-moderator/README.md

 # Prerequisites

 Deployment has been tested on MacOS, Windowsa and Linux machines.
 Installation guide assumes you have AWS account and Administrator Access to provision all the resources.
+Make sure you have access to `Anthropic's Claude 3 Sonnet model` on Amazon Bedrock and your credentials stored in `~/.aws/credentials` (MacOS) or `C:\Users\username\.aws\credentials` (Windows).

 =============